d20043-sketch/Dent_GPA/README.md

-# Dent_GPA
-# 🎓 CGPA Calculator + Honours Calculator
+# 🎓 Dent_GPA - CGPA Calculator + Honours tracker

-A privacy-first, offline-capable CGPA Calculator and Goal Planner designed for BDS students of **University of Peradeniya**.
+A simple CGPA Calculator and Honours tracker designed for BDS students of **University of Peradeniya**.

 > **Live Demo:** [Click here to use the Calculator](https://d20043-sketch.github.io/Dent_GPA/)